-The publicly traded Swedish outdoor company Dometic Group AB on Friday announced it has agreed to acquire Igloo Products Corp. from private equity firm ACON Investments for $677 million.
+The publicly traded Swedish outdoor company Dometic Group AB on Friday announced it has agreed to acquire Igloo Products Corp. from private equity firm Acon Investments for $677 million.

-Dometic, whose core business is accessory manufacturing for mobile-living end markets such as campers and RVs, says adding Igloo “will significantly strengthen Dometic’s offering and distribution network for the outdoor market in North America.”
+Dometic, whose core business is accessory manufacturing for mobile-living end markets such as campers and RVs, said adding Igloo “will significantly strengthen Dometic’s offering and distribution network for the outdoor market in North America.”

-“I am excited to welcome Igloo and its employees to Dometic,” says Juan Vargues, Dometic’s president and CEO.
+“I am excited to welcome Igloo and its employees to Dometic,” said Juan Vargues, Dometic’s president and CEO.
 “This acquisition is in line with our strategy to position Dometic as a more consumer-driven, less cyclical company in the fast-growing outdoor business.
 North America is the largest market for cooling boxes and outdoor products, and with Igloo’s strong brand recognition, consumer knowledge, and local manufacturing capabilities, we are getting the necessary tools to further drive our sales and margin expansion.”

 With the acquisition, Dometic adds a strong player in the cooler category to its portfolio.
 For the previous 12 months, Igloo posted net sales of $401 million—representing 24 percent growth from the year before amid the outdoor product boom—and an EBITDA margin of 10.1 percent.

 Dometic expects the deal to close in the fourth quarter of this year and to be accretive to Dometic’s earnings per share in 2022.
 It also expects EBITDA growth of $50 million within five years.